 CTLS is a unique partnership set in the heart of legal London in which students and faculty drawn from around the world study complex transnational legal issues from different perspectives.
 Georgetown Law students spend a semester with their global counterparts in courses taught by distinguished faculty from both common law and civil law traditions.
 The language of instruction at CTLS is English.
 For more information, including special selection criteria, please see the CTLS link or email the Office of Transnational Programs at email@example.com.

 Other Semester and Year-Long Programs

 Georgetown Law has agreements with several world-class institutions that allow a defined number of Georgetown students to study abroad for a semester or year (see each program’s website for the number of seats available).
-See the links to the left for a full list of available programs.
+See the links to the right for a full list of available programs.

 The courses available vary by program, but they generally include international law, international business and trade, human rights, and (in Europe) European Union subjects.
 A student can receive up to a maximum of 14 Georgetown credits for a semester’s study abroad.
 Course availability, credit equivalency, and course scheduling vary by program.
 Experience has shown that students take between 12-13 credits on average.
 The Georgetown transcript will show the name of the foreign institution and number of credits earned, but will not indicate the grades or courses completed.

 In addition to semester-long programs, Georgetown Law also has an agreement with Les Institut d’Études Politiques (Sciences Po) that allows students to participate in a year-long global economic law degree program.
 The program awards a Master’s in Economic Law, Global Studies specialization.
 A maximum of 28 credits earned through this program can transfer to the J.D. degree.
 Courses may be taken in either English or French.